Kitware/LidarView/LVCore/Documentation/LidarView_Developer_Guide.md

 ### Superbuild Overview <a name="superbuild-overview"></a>
 LidarView can use a cmake *superbuild* to download and compile third party projects that are dependencies of LidarView.
-The superbuild is not mandatory but it is recommended.
-It eases building a lot for new developers.
+The superbuild is not mandatory but it is recommended as it eases dependency management and build workflow.
-The superbuild will give you the option to use system installations of third party projects instead of compiling them as a superbuild step.
+The superbuild will **give you the option to use system installations of third party projects instead of compiling them as a superbuild step**.
 Some dependencies, on certain platforms, must be compiled by the superbuild, and for them there is no option to use a system version.

 ### Windows dependencies <a name="windows-dependencies"></a>